DARKNETHOST/PayPalEmailValid/README.md

 ```
 **Notes**
 <br>
-`Kami tidak bertanggung jawab atas kegiatan yang dilakukan oleh Pengguna dan tidak dapat dimintai pertanggungjawaban oleh siapa pun berkaitan dengan kerugian yang diderita pihak lain sebagai akibat perbuatan Pengguna.
-(We are not responsible for activities carried out by the User and cannot be held accountable by anyone relating to losses suffered by other parties as a result of User actions)`
+`Kami tidak bertanggung jawab atas kegiatan yang dilakukan oleh Pengguna dan tidak dapat dimintai pertanggungjawaban oleh siapa pun berkaitan dengan kerugian yang diderita pihak lain sebagai akibat perbuatan Pengguna. `<br><br>
+`We are not responsible for activities carried out by the User and cannot be held accountable by anyone relating to losses suffered by other parties as a result of User actions.`